luisfabib/fhircraft/docs/user-guide/fhir-models.md

 #### Via canonical URL

 A canonical URL is a globally unique identifier for FHIR conformance resources.
-Fhircraft includes a limited canonical URL resolver that can locate and download a FHIR resource's structure definition via HTTP.
+Fhircraft includes a repository system with local-first, internet-fallback strategy that can locate structure definitions locally or download them via HTTP when needed.

 ```python
 from fhircraft.fhir.resources.factory import construct_resource_model